pnpm/pnpm.io/docs/aliases.md

 This gets even more powerful when combined with hooks.
 Maybe you want to replace `lodash` with `awesome-lodash` in all the packages in `node_modules`.
-You can easily achieve that with the following `pnpmfile.js`:
+You can easily achieve that with the following `.pnpmfile.cjs`:

 ```js
 function readPackage(pkg) {